Dean McDermott: Early life

 McDermott was born in Toronto, Ontario, Canada, to David and Doreen McDermott.
 He has three sisters, Dale, Dawn, and Dana.
-He graduated from North Albion Collegiate Institute in Rexdale, Ontario.
+He graduated from North Albion Collegiate Institute in Toronto's Rexdale neighbourhood.

 Career

 McDermott has performed in films Open Range, Irvine Welsh's Ecstasy and Against the Ropes.

 McDermott has appeared in several TV movies including Always and Forever, Santa Baby 2: Christmas Maybe and A Christmas Visitor.

 McDermott has had a variety of guest and recurring roles on television series, such as Earth: Final Conflict, Tracker, 1-800-Missing, NCIS and CSI: Crime Scene Investigation.
 2016 saw McDermott take on a starring role, portraying Iain Vaughn on Slasher.

 Culinary arts

 McDermott is a professionally trained chef.
 In 2013, he became a member of "Team Guy" on the second season of Food Network's Rachael vs. Guy: Celebrity Cook-Off and was the winner, and in January 2014, McDermott began hosting Chopped Canada on Food Network Canada.
 McDermott hosted Chopped Canada for two seasons, announcing in March 2015 that he would leave the show.

 McDermott released a cookbook The Gourmet Dad, in which he wanted to make intimidating plates more attractive to kids.